jcalpickard/jcalpickard.github.io/cv.md

 - Goldsmiths, University of London, UK

 **B.A.
 (Hons.) in International Relations and Anthropology** (2008)
-- First Class Honours, University of Sussex, Falmer, UK
+- First Class Honours, University of Sussex, UK

 ---